|

 These

-are just a few of the important Questions & Answers you need to learn
+are just a few things you need to know before you agree to buy

+new carpet from ANY retail source.
 I have dozens of free articles posted on

 my website to give you all the answers you need to make wise and informed choices.
 My goal is to help make sure you